PEXANE2/azure-docs.tr-tr/articles/azure-resource-manager/resource-manager-tutorial-secure-artifacts.md

 ---
-title: Şablonlarda güvenli yapıtlar
+title: Secure artifacts in templates
-description: Yapıtlar, Azure Resource Manager şablonlarında kullanılan güvenli hale getirmeyi öğrenin.
+description: Learn how to secure the artifacts used in your Azure Resource Manager templates.
 author: mumian
 ms.date: 10/08/2019
 ms.topic: tutorial
 ms.author: jgao
-ms.openlocfilehash: 4aea85fe7f71d09c77b0596b4a8ec54922c8eee8
+ms.openlocfilehash: b37f7e284b655a362c5a4231a7c1da3719762644
-ms.sourcegitcommit: 5cfe977783f02cd045023a1645ac42b8d82223bd
+ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 11/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74150424"
+ms.locfileid: "74326434"
 ---
-# <a name="tutorial-secure-artifacts-in-azure-resource-manager-template-deployments"></a>Öğretici: Azure Resource Manager şablon dağıtımları yapıları güvenliğini sağlama
+# <a name="tutorial-secure-artifacts-in-azure-resource-manager-template-deployments"></a>Tutorial: Secure artifacts in Azure Resource Manager template deployments

-Paylaşılan erişim imzaları (SAS) ile Azure depolama hesabı kullanarak, Azure Resource Manager şablonlarında kullanılan yapıtların güvenli hale getirmeyi öğrenin.
-Dağıtım yapıtları dağıtımı tamamlamak için gereken tüm ana şablon dosyası yanı sıra dosyalarıdır. Örneğin, [öğretici: Azure Resource Manager şablonları ile içeri aktarma SQL BACPAC dosyalarını](./resource-manager-tutorial-deploy-sql-extensions-bacpac.md), Azure SQL veritabanı'ana şablon oluşturur; ayrıca tablo oluşturup veri eklemek için bir BACPAC dosyasını çağırır.
-BACPAC dosyasını bir yapıdır.
-Yapıt ortak erişim ile bir Azure depolama hesabında depolanır.
-Bu öğreticide, SAS kendi Azure depolama hesabında BACPAC dosyasına sınırlı erişim vermek için kullanın.
-SAS hakkında daha fazla bilgi için bkz: [paylaşılan erişim imzaları (SAS) kullanma](../storage/common/storage-dotnet-shared-access-signature-part-1.md).
+Learn how to secure the artifacts used in your Azure Resource Manager templates using Azure Storage account with shared access signatures (SAS).
+Deployment artifacts are any files, in addition to the main template file, that are needed to complete a deployment.
+For example, in [Tutorial: Import SQL BACPAC files with Azure Resource Manager templates](./resource-manager-tutorial-deploy-sql-extensions-bacpac.md), the main template creates an Azure SQL Database; it also calls a BACPAC file to create tables and insert data.
+The BACPAC file is an artifact.
+The artifact is stored in an Azure storage account with public access.
+In this tutorial, you use SAS to grant limited access to the BACPAC file in your own Azure Storage account.
+For more information about SAS, see [Using shared access signatures (SAS)](../storage/common/storage-dotnet-shared-access-signature-part-1.md).

-Bağlı şablon güvenliğini sağlamayı öğrenmek için bkz: [Öğreticisi: bağlı bir Azure Resource Manager şablonları oluşturma](./resource-manager-tutorial-create-linked-templates.md).
+To learn how to secure linked template, see [Tutorial: Create linked Azure Resource Manager templates](./resource-manager-tutorial-create-linked-templates.md).

 Bu öğretici aşağıdaki görevleri kapsar:

 > [!div class="checklist"]
 > * BACPAC dosyası hazırlama
-> * Mevcut bir şablonu açın
+> * Open an existing template
 > * Şablonu düzenleme
 > * Şablonu dağıtma
 > * Dağıtımı doğrulama

-Azure aboneliğiniz yoksa başlamadan önce [ücretsiz bir hesap oluşturun](https://azure.microsoft.com/free/).
+Azure aboneliğiniz yoksa başlamadan önce [ücretsiz bir hesap](https://azure.microsoft.com/free/) oluşturun.

 ## <a name="prerequisites"></a>Önkoşullar

 Bu makaleyi tamamlamak için gerekenler:

-* [Visual Studio Code](https://code.visualstudio.com/) ve Resource Manager Araçları uzantısı.
-Bkz.
-[Uzantıyı yükleme](./resource-manager-quickstart-create-templates-use-visual-studio-code.md#prerequisites).
+* Visual Studio Code with Resource Manager Tools extension.
+See [Use Visual Studio Code to create Azure Resource Manager templates](./resource-manager-tools-vs-code.md).
-* Gözden geçirme [öğretici: Azure Resource Manager şablonları ile içeri aktarma SQL BACPAC dosyalarını](./resource-manager-tutorial-deploy-sql-extensions-bacpac.md).
-Bu öğreticide kullanılan Bu öğreticide geliştirilen bir şablonudur.
-Bu makalede bir indirme bağlantısı tamamlanmış şablonu sağlanır.
+* Review [Tutorial: Import SQL BACPAC files with Azure Resource Manager templates](./resource-manager-tutorial-deploy-sql-extensions-bacpac.md).
+The template used in this tutorial is the one developed in that tutorial.
+A download link of the completed template is provided in this article.
 * Güvenliği artırmak istiyorsanız SQL Server yönetici hesabı için oluşturulmuş bir parola kullanın.
 Parola oluşturma örneği aşağıda verilmiştir:

     ```azurecli-interactive